amielm/Iterative-Feature-eXclusion/README.md

 Warning: Running code may takea a long time if not on a distributed cluster.

-Results from our experiments are available here:
+Results from our experiments are available here through weights and biases:

 Running IFX based on XGBoost with DART: https://api.wandb.ai/links/amielmeiseles-bgu/qto3g56z

 Running IFX based on XGBoost with gbtree: https://api.wandb.ai/links/amielmeiseles-bgu/f9xw65fl